MATLAB-Community-Toolboxes-at-INCF/Brain-Observatory-Toolbox/README.md

 `bot.fetchSessions()` — Retrieve a table of available EPhys or OPhys experimental sessions.

+`bot.fetchExperiments()` — Retrieve a table of available OPhys experiments.

 `bot.fetchProbes()` — Retrieve a table of individual probes used in the EPhys experiments.

 `bot.fetchUnits()` — Retrieve a table of individual units (putative neurons) recorded in the EPhys experiments.